Our community grows through 1 channel: word of mouth.

 Lastly, across all affiliates the average CVR from click to purchase is just 1%.
 This further demonstrates that small shares, to smaller audiences, works best.

-If you're a student or alumni, visit microacquisitions.com/affiliate and claim your link.
+If you're a student or alumni, visit microacquisitions.com/customer/affiliate and claim your link.

 A dashboard will show you clicks, conversions, and sales.
 Our team processes payouts a couple times per week, directly to your Paypal address.